 • The impact of the measures imposed by Germany on Aulus, a small border village geographically isolated, during WW2

 Distance: 15.7km – Elevation gain: 1720m – Elevation lost: 350m – Duration: about 10.5 hours, including breaks

 Undoubtedly, this is the more challenging leg.
 We won’t walk all the way between Aulus-les-Bains and Tavascan, as the Henle family did, because there is no place to stay overnight before arriving at Tavascan.
 Trying to walk all the way would make the leg 14-15 hours long.

 During the first part of the leg we will cross awesome beech forests full of raspberries.
 Then, we will arrive at the popular Ars cascade (1340m), which has three falls, the tallest being 110m high.
 The Russel count, a well-known Pyrenean discoverer of the late 19th century, considered this cascade to be the most beautiful one in the Pyrenees.

 We will reach Catalonia at the Port de Guiló pass (2371m).
 There will be stunning lakes in front of us: they are the Romedo, Senó, Colaix and Guiló lakes.

-After breakfast we transfer back to Barcelona to connect with your flight home
+After breakfast we transfer back to Barcelona city to connect with your flight home